Summer Jobs Improve Employment Outcomes for Connected Youth

 Context of the evaluation

 This evaluation was implemented in partnership with Chicago’s Department of Family and Support Services (DFSS).
 DFSS designed and implemented a summer jobs program, One Summer Chicago Plus, with local non-profit agencies during the summers of 2012 and 2013.

-The program served primarily African-American youth from low-income neighborhoods.
-While the 2012 cohort included male and female students aged 14-21 from 13 Chicago public high schools, the 2013 cohort was entirely male, older, more criminally involved, and less engaged in school.
+The program served primarily Black youth from low-income neighborhoods.
+While the 2012 cohort included male and female students aged 14-21 from 13 Chicago public high schools, the 2013 cohort was entirely male, older, more likely to have prior involvement in criminal activity, and more likely to have lower attendance in school.